pmd1008/monitoring-tgbot/README.md

-# monitoring-tgbot

-Before using it, set up an ssh connection using the key
+# Monitoring bot for Telegram

+Create a bot in @BotFather
+, specify the token and your nodes in the config.(set up ssh access by key) Run the startup

+script./start.sh To stop and delete
+./stop.sh